KNOWLEDGE BASE Hiring And Visa Options

 Where do jobseekers look for jobs in Germany?
 To find employees in Germany, you may need to put yourself in the shoes of the jobseekers.
 Here are some places to find jobs in Germany.

 Newspapers: Many local and online newspapers have jobs posting on the weekends.
-Some of the most popular national newspapers include: Frankfurter Allgemeine Zeitung, Suddeutsche Zeiting (Munich and the south), Die Welt, Handelsblatt (Düsseldorf), Frankfurter Rundshau, BerlinOnline, and Berliner Zeitung.
+Some of the most popular national newspapers include: Frankfurter Allgemeine Zeitung, Suddeutsche Zeiting (Munich and the south), Die Welt, Handelsblatt (Düsseldorf), Frankfurter Rundshau, and BerlinOnline.

 Job Fairs: There are a number of job fairs throughout Germany that you could attend to meet potential employees.
 These job fairs can be very general or industry specific.
 EURES, the European Job Mobility Protal is a great place to find job fairs on a weekly basis throughout the EU.